slok/docker-postgresql/README.md

     host    all             all             0.0.0.0/0               md5

-Then set the first user and password for Postgres in `default_user.sh`:
+Then set the first user, password and DB for Postgres in `default_user.sh`:

     USER="docker"
     PASS="docker"
+    DB="docker"

 Step 1 (Build containers)